AT&T wireless business grows but premium TV subscribers decline

 Excluding items, AT&T earned 89 cents per share, in line with estimates.

-Shares of the company were up marginally at $32.09 before the bell.
+Shares of the company were down marginally at $31.93 in premarket trading.

-Reporting by Akanksha Rana in Bengaluru and Angela Moon in New York; Editing by Arun Koyyur and Nick Zieminski
+Reporting by Akanksha Rana in Bengaluru and Angela Moon in New York; Editing by Nick Zieminski and Bernadette Baum